-Vince Smurro enters his third year as the assistant coach of the University of Iowa women’s gymnastics team during the 2018-19 season.
+Vince Smurro is in his fifth season as an assistant coach with the University of Iowa women’s gymnastics team.

 During this first season at Iowa, Smurro helped lead the team to a No. 18 national ranking and an overall record of 25-11, with a conference mark of 13-5.
 At the Big Ten Championships, the GymHawks finished third and recorded the best championship score in program history with a 196.725.
 Smurro helped the team to qualify for the Champaign NCAA Regional, where they finished third with a score of 196.050.
 At the NCAA Regionals, the GymHawks set the school record on beam with a rotation score of 49.600 — shattering the previous record of 49.425.
 Freshman Clair Kaji and senior Angel Metcalf finished on top of the podium in the event with season-bests of 9.950, which led them to advance to the NCAA Championships.
 Metcalf competed in the all-around (39.3100), while Kaji appeared as a specialist on beam (9.8625).

 The GymHawks complied a vast list of awards throughout the season.
 A record five gymnasts — seniors Mollie Drenth and Angel Metcalf, juniors Lanie Snyder and Melissa Zurawski, and freshman Clair Kaji — earned All-Big Ten honors.
 Drenth, Metcalf and Snyder were also named to the All-Championship Team.
 Zurawski was named Big Ten Gymnast of the Week on Jan.
 30, while Kaji and freshman Charlotte Sullivan each garnered Big Ten Freshman of the Week honors twice.
 Outside the gymnasium, nine GymHawks were named to the All-Big Ten Academic Team — the most to receive this honor since 2010.